← Back to 後漢書

 []

 Note [2]: Ji Bu was a Chu man.
 He had embarrassed Liu Bang under Xiang Yu.
 Han put a thousand-catty price on his head.
 He was disguised as a convict laborer and sold to Zhu Jia in Lu.
 Zhu Jia recognized him.
 Zhu Jia bought him and hid him on a farm.
-Zhu Jia went to Luoyang and persuaded Marquis of Ruoyin Guan Ying to plead for Ji Bu.
-He said each side served its lord by duty.
+He then went to Luoyang, saw Marquis of Ruoyin Guan Ying, and persuaded him, saying, "What crime had Ji Bu?
+He said each side served its lord by duty."
 Guan Ying persuaded Gaozu to pardon Ji Bu.
 Ji Bu rose to governor of Hedong.

 162